ottomiranda/image-to-insta/README.md

 ## 🤝 Contributing

-We welcome contributions to the Fashion Campaign AI platform!
+We welcome contributions to the Look&Post platform!
 Please follow these guidelines:

 ### Development Setup